 Your employee asks, “Will I be paid for the time I’m serving for jury duty?”
 The answer to this question will depend on a couple of factors.

 First, it depends on your state.
 Several states have laws that require employers to pay employees for at least some jury duty time.
-For more information, check this map for your state’s requirements.
+For more information on jury duty compensation by state, check this map for your state’s requirements.

 If the employee is exempt (in most cases paid a salary), and they miss part of a workweek for jury duty, you should not dock their pay, as this would put their exempt status at risk under the FLSA.
 The FLSA only allows certain reasons for docking pay for working a partial week, and jury duty is not one of them.
 If the exempt employee has missed a full week or multiple weeks for jury duty, the FLSA allows that you may dock their pay for the entire week or weeks.

 For employers that pay the difference between the jury duty fee that the employee receives and their regular salary, it is permissible to offset the exempt employee’s wages by their jury duty payment without jeopardizing their exempt status.
 For example: Jean is an exempt employee.
 She serves two full days on jury duty, and she is paid $40 for each day that she serves.
 It is permissible under FLSA rules to dock $80 from her pay for that week.